Rajukrsna/DhyanAI/README.md

 ---

 ## Inspiration
-HealthTrackPro was inspired by the need for a comprehensive yet user-friendly application that empowers individuals to track their habits, understand their nutrition and their goal of calorie intake per day, get health symptom analysis from AI, receive personalized health advice for the same.
+DhyanAI was inspired by the need for a combination of scientific and traditional application that empowers individuals to track their habits, understand their nutrition and their goal of calorie intake per day, get health symptom analysis from AI, receive Yoga recommendations , personalized health advice for the same.
 Our goal is to help users make informed choices about their health through data-driven insights and AI-powered suggestions.

 ---

 ## Project Objectives
 1. Develop a **holistic health and wellness application** focused on tracking user habits and analyzing nutrient intake.
-2. Integrate **AI-based recommendations** for nutrition, wellness practices and to cure health symptom
+2. Integrate **AI-based recommendations** for nutrition, wellness practices, yoga Recommendation and to cure health symptoms.

 ---